 - Sea Salt and Vanilla Extract are your flavorings for the caramel.
 You can add more or less depending on the level of salted caramel you're going for!

-🥣 How To Make Vegan Caramel Sauce
+🥣 How To Make Condensed Milk Caramel Sauce Vegan

 While it's incredibly easy to make caramel sauce vegan in a few steps, I do recommend that you give it your full attention and follow these steps closely for the best result: